-Residents on this rotation spend a majority of their time with the Residency Psychologist and with Wyoming Recovery.
+Residents on this rotation spend a majority of their time with our behavioral medicine staff and with Wyoming Recovery.
 They also participate in both CSI and MAT clinics.
 This rotation is to further build upon skills to the diagnosis and management of common mental health conditions in the primary care clinic.
 The rotation will also help the resident further refine skills in visit structure/patient interaction through direct observation.

 The resident spends this rotation working with one of the local cardiologists.
 The resident gains a great deal of experience managing cardiac patients, interpreting stress tests, placing central lines, interpreting EKGs, and assisting with cardiac catheterizations.
 The resident rounds with the cardiologist in the ICU and the wards, as well as participates in outlying cardiology clinics.

 The resident works one on one with the dermatologist mostly seeing office patients.
 One has the opportunity to see a variety of dermatological pathology plus perform numerous surgical procedures, especially excisional biopsies.